 At that point, click the Metric dropdown, select Custom, and connect new custom Metric.

-Give your Metric a name, select Pages/Session in the Metric segment, and choose Landing Page in the Dimensions segment.
+Give your Metric a name, select Pages/Sessions in the Metric segment, and choose Landing Page in the Dimensions segment.

 Add the date ranges you need to have the option to take a look at in the Date range dropdown.